1wxzeen/fragmentation_index/README.md

 # To change different active cut-point, edit:
 cut_pt <- 10

-#For mini.r:
+# For mini.r: #
-N_demo <- 24 #Can be changed to 48
+N_demo <- 24 #Can be changed to 48 to change time window

 # Outputs #

-As explained earlier, Outputs (saved inside each <ID>_raw folder).
+Outputs saved inside each <ID>_raw folder.
 A message in the console will also explain where they can be found (along with outputting the calculated fragmentation index for the participant)

 - counts_<ID>.csv:
     One row per minute.